imgoodthanks/lovmx/README.md

 Yeah that sounds right.

-Welcome to Holospace.
+Welcome to Cloudspace.
 Here, take this map...

 # See `README.magic` for more info.